sonata-project/SonataAdminBundle/Resources/doc/reference/conditional_validation.rst

 can take a while to code for complex rules.
 Rules must be a set of a ``Constraint`` and ``Validator`` instances.

-The inline validation tries to provide a nice solution by introducting an ``ErrorElement`` object.
+The inline validation tries to provide a nice solution by introducing an ``ErrorElement`` object.
 The object can be used to check assertion against the model :

 .. code-block:: php